Simtel/rector-rules/README.md

 ## Overview

 This package provides custom Rector rules to help modernize and improve PHP codebases through automated refactoring.
-Currently includes the `RenameFindAndGetMethodCallRector` rule.
+Currently includes the `RenameFindAndGetMethodCallRector` and `WithConsecutiveToCallbackRector` rules.

 ## Requirements